leeprky/Slook/README.md

 Slook Theme primary goal is to make you focus on your chats while looking stylish :)
 So Enjoy!
+- Any Issues open up one or DM Leeprky#2063

 If You Wish To Use The Popout ChannelList Please go to line "1153" And remove it *Make Sure Horizontal Server List Is OFF*